Travel.State.Gov > International Travel > Country Information > Ireland International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to Ireland or for foreign residents of Ireland.

-Crime: Although Ireland has a relatively low rate of violent crime, you should always follow sound personal security practices and maintain awareness of your surroundings when traveling.
+Crime: Although Ireland has a low rate of violent crime, you should always follow common sense personal security practices and maintain awareness of your surroundings when traveling.

 Victims of Crime:

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 Tourism: The tourism industry is generally regulated and rules are regularly enforced.
 Hazardous areas/activities are identified with appropriate signage and professional staff is typically on hand in support of organized activities.
 In the event of an injury, appropriate medical treatment is widely available throughout the country.
 Outside of a major metropolitan center, it may take more time for first responders and medical professionals to stabilize a patient and provide life-saving assistance.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals practicing a profession that requires additional permits or licensing should seek information from the competent local authorities prior to practicing.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.